grifmang/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    map always returns an array.

 2. What is the difference between a function and a method?

+    A method is always related to an object.

 3. What is closure?

+    A function that manipulates variables in the outer scope.

 4. Describe the four rules of the 'this' keyword.

+    1) Window Binding - this is bound to the window, unless in strict mode.
+Window binding applies if no other binding applies.

+    2) New Binding - Found outside of the function using this.
+You construct a new object with the 'new' keyword and pass it to the function with this in it.

+    3) Implicit Binding - Found inside of object scope.

+    4) Explicit Binding - Found outside of the object.
+Call, apply or bind is used when invoking function.

 5. Why do we need super() in an extended class?

+    It links the child to the parent, and is used to call or access functions on the parent.

 ## Project Set up